-A.

-Fraud, waste or abuse in government reported by agencies, IPAs or members of the public:
+A. Fraud, waste or abuse in government reported by agencies, IPAs or members of the public:

-(1) Reports of fraud, waste & abuse: Pursuant to the authority set forth Subsection C of Section 12-6-3 NMSA 1978, the OSA may initiate special investigation or examination procedures in connection with reports of financial fraud, waste and abuse in government.
-Reports received or created by the OSA are confidential audit information and audit documentation in connection with the state auditor's statutory duty to examine and audit the financial affairs of every agency, or in connection with the state auditor's statutory discretion to audit the financial affairs and transactions of an agency in whole or in part.
+(1) Reports of fraud, waste & abuse: Pursuant to the authority set forth in Subsection C of Section 12-6-3_NMSA 1978, the [state auditor] OSA may [conduct initial] initiate [fact-finding] special investigation or examination procedures in connection with reports of financial fraud, waste and abuse in government. [made by agencies, IPAs or members of the public.
+Reports may be made telephonically or in writing through the fraud hotline or website established by the state auditor for the confidential reporting of financial fraud, waste, and abuse in government.
+Reports may be made telephonically to the fraud hotline by calling 1-866 OSA-FRAUD (1-866 672-3728) or reported in writing through the state auditor's website at www.saonm.org.]
+Reports received or created by the [state auditor] OSA are confidential audit information and audit documentation in connection with the state auditor's statutory duty to examine and audit the financial affairs of every agency, or in connection with the state auditor's statutory discretion to audit the financial affairs and transactions of an agency in whole or in part.

-(2) Confidentiality of sources: The identity of a person making a report to the OSA alleging financial fraud, waste, or abuse in government is confidential audit information and may not be disclosed, except as required by Section 12-6-6 NMSA 1978.
+(2) Confidentiality of sources: The identity of a person making a report to the OSA [and associated allegations made directly to the state auditor orally or in writing, or telephonically or in writing through the state auditor's fraud hotline or website, or through any other means,] alleging financial fraud, waste, or abuse in government is confidential audit information and may not be disclosed, except as required by Section 12-6-6 NMSA 1978.

-(3) Confidentiality of files: A report alleging financial fraud, waste, or abuse in government that is made to the OSA and any resulting special audit, performance audit, attestation engagement or forensic accounting or other non-attest engagement files are confidential audit documentation and may not be disclosed by the OSA or the agency, except to an independent auditor, performance audit team or forensic accounting team in connection with a special audit, performance audit, attestation engagement, forensic accounting engagement, non-attest engagement, or other existing or potential engagement regarding the financial affairs or transactions of an agency.
+(3) Confidentiality of files: A report alleging financial fraud, waste, or abuse in government that is made to the OSA [directly to the state auditor orally or in writing, or telephonically or in writing] through the state auditor's fraud hotline or website,] and any resulting special audit, performance audit, attestation engagement or forensic accounting or other non-attest engagement [, and all records and files related thereto] files are confidential audit documentation and may not be disclosed by the OSA or the agency, except to an independent auditor, performance audit team or forensic accounting team in connection with a special audit, performance audit, attestation engagement, forensic accounting engagement, non-attest engagement, or other existing or potential engagement regarding the financial affairs or transactions of an agency.
+[Any information related to a report alleging financial fraud, waste, or abuse in government provided to an independent auditor, performance audit team or forensic accounting audit or engagement documentation and is subject to confidential fraud, waste, including but not limited to requirements under Subsections E and M of 2.2.2.10 NMAC, the Public Accountancy Act, and the AICPA Code of Professional Conduct.]